etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_implement_a_business_event_handler.md

 This helps productivity and quality as you can code, debug and test in an integrated environment with the rest of your business logic.

 !!! note "Some notes on business entity events:"
     * They are fired when an entity instance is updated, deleted or inserted.
 Before the actual operation has been done in the database, so you can change or add information which persists together with the event entity.
     * Your event handling code runs in the same transaction as the business event, changes you make to the database persist together with the business entity event in one transaction.
+    * Business entity events only work when accessing the database through the data access layer, so they do not work for classic windows or direct jdbc calls.
     * You can make use of the full [data access layer](../concepts/Data_Access_Layer.md) functionality in your event handling code, you can query, create new objects, persist etc.

-  * Business entity events only work when accessing the database through the data access layer, so they do not work for classic windows or direct jdbc calls.
+      Warning: Don't call setters on the instance itself, this does not work because when the event has been broadcasted, Hibernate has already read the state of the object.
+      So you must change the value through the special `setCurrentState` method: `event.setCurrentState(greetingTitleProperty, title + ".");`

 Business events make use of the event framework provided by the [Weld](../concepts/Etendo_Architecture.md#Introducing_Weld:_dependency_injection_and_more) framework.
 To register an event handler, annotations are used.
 Weld automa